Mercer Italia Home

 Middle East and Africa

-During July, Mercer Yield Curve spot rates decreased for all maturities greater than three years.
-Similarly, Treasury Yield Curve spot rates decreased for all maturities greater than two years.
-As a result, the Average plan spread between the Mercer Yield Curve and the Treasury Curve did not change significantly.
-The dispersion of individual bond yields around the Coupon Regression Curve remained consistent with the prior month.
+During September, Mercer Yield Curve spot rates decreased for all maturities greater than six months.
+Treasury Yield Curve spot rates decreased across all maturities, resulting in the Average plan spread between the Mercer Yield Curve and the Treasury Curve to remain unchanged.
+The dispersion of individual bond yields around the Coupon Regression Curve slightly increased over the past month.

 Because both accounting and funding requirements take a market-based view of pension liabilities, financial market movements and linkages become important considerations to plan sponsors as they evaluate their benefit, funding, and investment policies.
 These linkages and the large changes in both discount rates and asset values over the past few years underscore the need to understand — and manage — how a plan’s net surplus or deficit responds to changing economic conditions.